Description

 Rationaleβ

-Encrypting data at rest reduces the likelihood that it is unintentionally exposed and can nullify the impact of disclosure if the encryption remains unbroken.
+Encrypting EBS volumes at rest reduces the likelihood that stored data is unintentionally exposed and can reduce the impact of unauthorized access to the underlying storage.

 Impactβ